-We focus on the study of reactive and unusual complexes of the rare earths, actinides, and early transition metals.
+We make and study reactive and unusual complexes of the rare earths, actinides, and early transition metals.
 We use these to make new catalysts for difficult transformations such as hydrocarbon C-H bond activation and CO2 chemistry.
-Our labs are equipped with state-of-the-art equipment for the synthesis of highly air-sensitive complexes, and the study of their reactivity towards small, inert molecules, particularly in the development of new homogeneous catalysts.
+Our labs are equipped with state-of-the-art equipment for the synthesis of highly air-sensitive complexes, and the study of their reactivity towards small, inert molecules, particularly for the development of new homogeneous catalysts.

 June '16: Many congratulations to former PDRA Dr Rianne Lord, who is starting a lectureship at the University of Bradford.

 May '16: Our work on the first fully characterised neptunium (III) organometallics, their reduction to the first formally Np(II) complex, and unusual molecular and electronic structures and covalency is published in Nature Chemistry.

 Apr '16: Polly talks in the Sunday Times about STEMming the leaky pipeline and A Chemical Imbalance.

 Mar '16: Polly discusses whether female scientists make good politicians on BBC R4's Today programme.

 Feb '16: Welcome Dr Yat-Ming So, coming to us from Hong Kong to work with us on cerium chemistry.

 Jan '16: Polly discusses the completion of the 7th row of the PT with Eddie Mair on BBC R4's PM programme.